LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 2. More about custom InOuts
 ---------------------------

-In addition to what was described in the tutorial section about :ref:`how to create custom InOut objects <tutorials/custom_objects:3. custom inouts>`, there is one more minor feature that the
+In addition to what was described in the tutorial about :ref:`how to create custom InOut objects <tutorial-custom-inout>`, there is one more minor feature that the
 :ref:`In / Out <crappy_docs/inouts:in / out>` objects provide: an InOut can
 acquire data before a test starts and